Targa Florio

 The Targa Florio was a public road endurance automobile race held in the mountains of Sicily near the island's capital of Palermo.
 Founded in 1906, it was the oldest sports car racing event, part of the World Sportscar Championship between 1955 and 1973.
 While the first races consisted of a whole tour of the island, the track length in the race's last decades was limited to the 72 km of the Circuito Piccolo delle Madonie, which was lapped 11 times.

 After 1973, it was a national sports car event until it was discontinued in 1977 due to safety concerns.
 It has since been run as Targa Florio Rally, a rallying event, and is part of the Italian Rally Championship.

 History

 The race was created in 1906 by the wealthy pioneer race driver and automobile enthusiast, Vincenzo Florio, who had started the Coppa Florio race in Brescia, Lombardy in 1900.
-The Targa also claimed to be a worldly event not to be missed.
+The Targa also claimed to be a world event not to be missed.
 Renowned artists, such as Alexandre Charpentier and Leonardo Bistolfi, were commissioned to design medals.
 A magazine was initiated, Rapiditas, which aimed to enhance, with graphic and photographic reproductions of the race, the myth of the car and the typical character of modern life, speed.